dotnet/winforms/docs/designer/designer-selection.md

   </PropertyGroup>
 ```

-This feature will solve the cases of Forms having controls that have modern designers, i.e., the ones referencing the new out-of-process designer [SDK](https://www.nuget.org/packages/Microsoft.WinForms.Designer.SDK) or some simple controls which do not use complex designer features.
-However, this feature will not work for Forms with controls that use complex designer features and as a result they must be updated to use [out-of-process designer extensibility](https://github.com/microsoft/winforms-designer-extensibility) model.
+This feature will solve the cases of forms having controls that have modern designers, i.e., the ones referencing the new out-of-process designer [SDK](https://www.nuget.org/packages/Microsoft.WinForms.Designer.SDK) or some simple controls which do not use complex designer features.
+However, this feature will not work for forms with controls that use complex designer features and as a result they must be updated to use [out-of-process designer extensibility](https://github.com/microsoft/winforms-designer-extensibility) model.

 Note that the `Designer Selection` feature is currently under following preview feature flag which is enabled by default: